1, Issue 1 (Fall 2017)

 Marketing Libraries Journal, volume 1, issue 1, pages 8-16.

-of awareness-raising for public library foundations.
-It analyzes
+the challenge of awareness-raising for public library foundations.
+It

 awareness of the of the Huntsville Library Foundation using Grunig’s